mhightower83/Spi0Utils/examples/README.md

 # Directory Listing for Example

-For compatible SPI Flash memory, the SPI Flash can be setup to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules, NodeMCU DEV boards, and other modules that expose those pins.
+For compatible SPI Flash memory, the SPI Flash can be set up to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules, NodeMCU DEV boards, and other modules that expose those pins.

 ## [Analyze](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Analyze)

 Evaluate the Flash memory for required attributes.
-Report if the current code supports the device as is.
+Reports if the current code supports the device as is.
-Prints a copy/paste block for creating `CustomVender.ino` file like that shown in [OutlineCustom](#OutlineCustom) example.
+Prints a copy/paste block for creating a `CustomVender.ino` file like that shown in example [OutlineCustom](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/OutlineCustom).

 ## [Outline](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Outline)